pearofducks/ansible-vim/README.md

 ##### g:ansible_normal_keywords_highlight
 `let g:ansible_normal_keywords_highlight = 'Constant'`

-This option accepts the first line of each option in `:help E669` - thus the first 3 options are _Comment_, _Constant_, and _Identifier_
+This accepts any syntax group name from `:help E669` - e.g. _Comment_, _Constant_, and _Identifier_

 *Note:* Defaults to 'Statement' when not set.

-This controls the highlight of the following common keywords in playbooks: `include until retries delay when only_if become become_user block rescue always notify`
+This option change the highlight of the following common keywords in playbooks: `include until retries delay when only_if become become_user block rescue always notify`

 ##### g:ansible_with_keywords_highlight
 `let g:ansible_with_keywords_highlight = 'Constant'`

-This option accepts the first line of each group in `:help E669` - thus the first 3 are _Comment_, _Constant_, and _Identifier_
+This accepts any syntax group name from `:help E669` - e.g. _Comment_, _Constant_, and _Identifier_

 *Note:* Defaults to 'Statement' when not set.

-This controls the highlight of all `with_.+` keywords in playbooks.
+This option changes the highlight of all `with_.+` keywords in playbooks.

 ## bugs, suggestions/requests, & contributions